Moules-frites: Consumption

 Mussels and French fries are served everywhere in Belgium, from the Belgian coast to the bottom of the Ardennes.
 In France, the dish is common in the Nord-Pas-de-Calais.
 It is the typical dish of the braderie of Lille.
 In 2009, 500 tons of mussels and 30 tons of fries were consumed during this event.
-During this weekend, restaurant owners pile up the mussels eaten in front of their establishments; most of the time, the restaurant Aux moules (rue de Béthune) and La Chicorée (place Rihour) have the largest quantities.
+During this weekend, restaurant owners pile up the mussels eaten in front of their establishments; most of the time, the restaurants Aux moules (rue de Béthune) and La Chicorée (place Rihour) have the largest quantities.

 In 2008, TNS Sofres carried out a survey among the people of the North.
 Mussels and French fries came in second place with 25%.
 The dish is outstripped by steak frites which gets 33%.
 In France, according to the same TNS-Sofres poll, moules-frites are in second place among the favorite dishes of the French with 20%.
 It is one point behind duck breast.

 The dish can be consumed with an abbey lager or a dry white wine; red wine should be avoided because of its tannins.
 As for sauces, in addition to the marinière sauce that already accompanies the mussels, it is possible to add mayonnaise with the fries.
 Mussels and fries are also the specialty of the Belgian restaurant chain Chez Léon.